All Episodes

 Hi, Rush.

-He hounded Hank Greenberg out of the chairmanship and forced the board to install a successor to Hank Greenberg, who is acceptable to Elliot Spitzer.
+The media never mentioned the role of Elliot Spitzer in AIG's failure because in his lead up to his he hounded Hank Greenberg out of the chairmanship and forced the board to install a successor to Hank Greenberg who was acceptable to Elliot Spitzer.

-That the Hank Greenberg is the uh former CEO of AIG who built it.
+Hank Greenberg is the former CEO of AIG who built it.

 Over 40 years.